brighton36/property-services-monitor/README.md

 details.

 ## Sample Config File
-Included in this repository is a sample, minimal sample_config.yml for getting started.
+Included in this repository is a (sample, minimal sample_config.yml)[sample_config.yml] for getting started.

 ## Notes on the e-mail output template format
 The email formatting templates can be specified in the config.yml.
 By default,